Wednesday, November 5, 2014 from 1-5pm in the ground floor classroom at CMH.

 Class registration.
 To register for a session, please call 218-878-7661.
 There is a $20 registration fee.

-All sessions run 9:00am to 5:00pm in the Oak Room.
+All sessions run 9:00am to 5:00pm in the hospital's Lower Level Classroom.
 The cost is $30 per couple; fee includes a handbook, resources, tour, and lunch and snack for you and your partner.
 Please bring two pillows, dress comfortably and bring your partner/labor coach if possible.
 Taught by Stef Gunelson, RN, Certified Childbirth Educator.
 Call 218-879-4641 to register; call Stef Gunelson at 218-343-6077 for more information.

 The CMH Diabetes Education Program offers an educational program for all people with diabetes—Type 1, Type 2, gestational, and pre-diabetes.
 Ongoing educational sessions promote self management, positive outcomes, and provide ongoing support for diabetics and their loved ones.
 Sessions are taught by certified diabetes educators Mary Kay Marciniak, RN, Director of Diabetes Education and Jean Maslowski, RD, LD, and are based upon the American Diabetic Association (ADA) standard of care and the American Association of Diabetes Educators (AADE) Guidelines.
 Diabetes education can help patients and their loved ones by teaching them the skills they need to successfully manage their own care.